flaturtha/CharlieChan/_serials/mr-binglers-murder-maze-part-9.md

 ### The Plan
 {: .chaptertitle}

-Never, in even his most fantastic dreams of crime fighting, had Mr. Bingler visualized such a scene as this.
+<span class="firstcharacter">N</span>ever, in even his most fantastic dreams of crime fighting, had Mr. Bingler visualized such a scene as this.
 Always he had had the whip hand, and the villains had been cringing against the cold menace of his logical condemnations.
 But now he knew them for the dreams they were, and realized that life is at times more astounding than fiction.

 "Talk," Harvey Wilson said, "and I mean everything you know!"